Access your clusters at any time by clicking Clusters on the left hand

-The size of a cluster is determined by the number of server nodes used to process queries, as well as the size of the individual nodes.
-A larger cluster, consisting of more and larger nodes, is capable of processing more complex queries, handle more concurrent users, and provide higher performance, by using more resources.
+The size of a cluster determines the number of server nodes, including one coordinator and many workers, used to process queries.
+A larger cluster, consisting of more nodes, is capable of processing more complex queries, handle more concurrent users, and provide higher performance, by using more resources.

 The available sizes include

 XX-Large.
 You can create a cluster with any size, and

 change size based on the current needs.
 Changing size requires a restart of the

 cluster.
 All nodes in a cluster are identical.
 Best practice is to start with a